 He now hopes that funding will give rise to research and an explanation for why some people get PSSD and others don’t.
 Meanwhile, the drugs remain on the market, with new patients taking them daily.

-If you’re a patient experiencing unwanted side effects from SSRIs, Propecia or Accutane for at least three months after quitting, we need you to join in our survey.
+If you’re a patient experiencing unwanted side effects from anti-depressants, Propecia or Accutane for at least three months after quitting, we need you to join in our survey.
 Our survey is producing vital data on the long-term side-effects experienced by patients who’ve taken these meds.
-We have some good early results – but we don’t have enough data, yet.
+We have some good early results – but we need more data.
 We need you to join in with the rest of us, now.
 You will directly help raise the profile of those hit by health problems after taking these meds.
 Let’s get it done together.

 – Accutane Suicide and Erectile Dysfunction Links on UK TV News